michalzalobny/3d-renderer-in-c/README.md

 # 3d-renderer-in-c

-3D graphics renderer from scratch using the C programming language.
+Building 3D graphics renderer from scratch using the C programming language.

+No GPU, no OpenGL, no DirectX.
+Just a C compiler and linear algebra.